Various

 (mid-2003), it certainly seems so, as a matter of a self-imposed

-truncation of cultural curiosities/historical amnesia.
+truncation of cultural curiosities/historical amnesia that is becoming internationally conspicuous.

 For